Crafty Londoners to create sign for renamed rail line

 It runs through areas with a history of tapestry, art and design.

-The weaving sessions will be held at Chingford Community Hub on September 8 and 30.
+The weaving session will be held at Chingford Community Hub on September 8.

 London’s deputy mayor for communities and social justice Dr Debbie Weekes-Bernard said: “Naming the London Overground lines will make it easier to navigate the network while honouring and celebrating London’s unique local history and culture.